openstack-archive/tripleo-quickstart-extras/roles/build-test-packages/README.md

   to skip projects that DLRN cannot build.
 * `artg_repos_dir` -- Root directory which contains project directories with sources for build.
+* `dlrn_target` -- Target for the DLRN build Can be something like centos or fedora.
+Defaults to centos.
 * `dlrn_baseurl` -- URL used by DLRN to get the repo definitions when building packages
 * `dlrn_use_local_mirrors` -- use the local repo definitions from